 Alternative Treatment Options for OCD

-While ACT can be a good fit for treatment for many people, there are several OCD treatment options to consider.
-There are several kinds of therapeutic approaches, and some people may benefit from also adding medication to help the effectiveness of therapy.
-Comprehensive treatment will consider the best therapeutic approach for an individual’s situation, whether adding medication could be beneficial, and focusing on supports outside of therapy that could aid in a client’s recovery.
+While ACT can be a good fit for many people, there are several OCD treatment options to consider.
+There are several therapeutic approaches, and some people may benefit from adding medication to enhance therapy’s effectiveness.
+Comprehensive treatment will consider the best therapeutic approach for an individual’s situation, whether adding medication could be beneficial, and whether focusing on support outside of therapy could aid in a client’s recovery.

 Alternative treatment options for OCD include:

-- Medications: There are several options for medications for OCD, which include medications that decrease a client’s stress responses in order to help engage in therapeutic treatment more effectively.
+- Medications: There are several options for medications for OCD, which include medications that decrease a client’s stress responses to help engage in treatment more effectively.

 In My Experience